snabble/Android-SDK/gradle-plugin/readme.md

 # Snabble Gradle Plugin [![License: MIT,][license-img]][license-url] [![at Gradle Plugin Portal,][gradle-img]][gradle-url]

 The snabble Gradle Plugin is for the simplest setup of the snabble Android SDK.
-With this plugin you can reduce the setup to 3 lines in your `build.gradle`.
+With this plugin you can reduce the SDK integration to 4 lines in your codebase.
 You can also download the manifest in your CI to bundle the latest metadata with your app so that your user it can use your app with all required meta data.

 ## Usage